SwamiTheDev/SwamiTheDev/README.md

 <p>
  <img align="right" width="350" src="/assets/programmer.gif" alt="Coding gif" />

 👋 Hi there!
-I'm Swaminthan Selvam, a passionate and creative frontend web developer ready to embark on an exciting journey in the digital world.
+I'm Swaminthan Selvam, a passionate and creative frontend web developer ready to embark on an exciting journey in the digital world. <br>
-🚀 I believe that every pixel on the web matters, and I'm on a mission to craft visually stunning and user-friendly websites that leave a lasting impression.
+🚀 I believe that every pixel on the web matters, and I'm on a mission to craft visually stunning and user-friendly websites that leave a lasting impression.<br>
-💡 As a lifelong learner, I'm constantly exploring the ever-evolving landscape of web technologies, from HTML5 and CSS3 to JavaScript and modern frameworks like React.
+💡 As a lifelong learner, I'm constantly exploring the ever-evolving landscape of web technologies, from HTML5 and CSS3 to JavaScript and modern frameworks like React.<br>
-🤝 I'm excited about collaborating with like-minded individuals, sharing ideas, and turning them into beautiful, functional websites that provide seamless user experiences.
+🤝 I'm excited about collaborating with like-minded individuals, sharing ideas, and turning them into beautiful, functional websites that provide seamless user experiences. <br>
-🌐 With a deep appreciation for design principles and a strong attention to detail, I'm committed to turning concepts into reality while ensuring cross-browser compatibility and responsive design.
+🌐 With a deep appreciation for design principles and a strong attention to detail, I'm committed to turning concepts into reality while ensuring cross-browser compatibility and responsive design.<br>
 </p>

 <br/>